biati-digital/glightbox/README.md

 ## Video player

 Starting from version 2.0.2 glightbox droped support of JWPlayer because that player implemented new restrictions for the free edition, it was replaced with an awesome new player "[Plyr](https://plyr.io/)" that also includes support for youtube and vimeo.
-So instead of mainating 3 different apis now we only can focus on one.
+So instead of maintaining 3 different apis now we only can focus on one.
 You can pass any Plyr option to the player, view all available options here [Plyr options](https://github.com/sampotts/plyr).

 Please note that GLightbox will only inject the video player library if required and only when the lightbox is opened.